gambol99/go-marathon/README.md

 - Multiple Endpoint support for HA deployments
 - Marathon Event Subscriptions and Event Streams

-Note: the library is still under active development; requires Go >= 1.3
+Note: the library is still under active development; users should expect frequent (possibly breaking) API changes for the time being.

+It requires Go version 1.3 or higher.

 ## Code Examples